 - Folate: People who are pregnant or may become pregnant need higher amounts of folate, or folic acid, a B vitamin that is crucial for preventing birth defects, per the NIH.

 - Iron: Pre-menopausal women need more iron than men due to iron losses during menstruation.
 The RDA is 18 milligrams for women, but only 8 milligrams for men and postmenopausal women, according to the NIH.
 If you are not getting enough iron from your diet, your doctor may advise you choose a women's supplement with an extra dose of the mineral.

 - Zinc: Zinc is important for a healthy pregnancy, and it's also important for older women to help maintain healthy bones, per the National Library of Medicine.

 If you're not sure of the nutrients you need, talk to your health care provider or see a registered dietitian who can point you in the right direction based on your stage of life.

 While some vitamins, like iron, are best absorbed on an empty stomach, it can also cause you to feel a little sick.
 If this happens, it's OK to take your vitamins with food.
 Some absorption is better than nothing.

 Who Needs a Supplement?

-- Vegetarians: People who do not eat animal foods may not get enough vitamins B2, B12 and D. You can take separate supplements or keep it simple with a multivitamin.
+- Vegans: People who do not eat animal foods may not get enough vitamins B12, calcium or vitamin D.

 - People with restricted diets: Diets limited by food allergies or intolerances may be lacking in certain nutrients.